A vegan diet for weight loss is the best way to lose body fat, liberating you from the pain of yo-yo diets and fruitless attempts to slim down.

 Vegan diets provide plenty of fiber

-This can help lower blood cholesterol levels and reduce your risk of heart disease, diabetes, and digestive problems such as constipation.
+This can help lower blood cholesterol levels and reduce your risk of heart disease, diabetes, and digestive problems like constipation.

 According to research published in The American Journal of Clinical Nutrition in 2007, vegetarians have been linked with lower rates of obesity, high blood pressure, and type 2 diabetes than meat-eaters.
 However, it’s unclear whether these benefits arise from eating less meat or simply from eating fewer calories overall—vegans tend to eat fewer calories than meat-eaters because they consume more vegetables than meat alternatives such as tofu (soy).